otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that displays the contents of current directory in a long format
+A script that lists hidden contents in long format